aburilovic/LinuxSpringDemo/README.md

 # LinuxSpringDemo
-Playground for Spring Boot on Linux machine
+Playground for Spring Boot on Debian 11 machine